IkboljonMe/Weather-App/README.md

 - [Expo documentation](https://docs.expo.dev/): Learn fundamentals or go into advanced topics with our [guides](https://docs.expo.dev/guides).
 - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.

-## Requirements

-Here is [`REQUIREMENTS.md`](github.com) file for a detailed list of requirements from the professor, including which requirements have been implemented in the project.